glebkhamin/GPT-DocClassifier/README.md

 - *topic_assignment_no_vocab_prompt.txt* (used for TAGGING)

 ### Necessary Libraries
-Install the required libraries by running the following command in your terminal (it is one of the possible ways to do it):
+Install the required libraries by running the following command in your terminal:

 **pip install -r requirements.txt**